mhamlet/laravel-apidocs/README.md

 This Laravel package provides an API Documentation generator.
 It's based on your Routes and Controller Method DocBlock comments.

-The package requires Laravel 5.2.
+The package requires PHP >= 7.0 and Laravel 5.4.

 ## Installation